InstituteforDiseaseModeling/covasim/README.md

         `python setup.py develop nowebapp`

-    *   To install COVASim and optional dependencies (be aware this may fail since it relies on private packages), enter:
+    *   To install Covasim and optional dependencies (be aware this may fail since it relies on private packages), enter:

         `python setup.py develop full`